stepanzubkov/where-is-my-sddm-theme/README.md

 # Where is my SDDM theme?
 *:eyes: That feeling when your SDDM theme suddenly disappeared...*

 The most minimalistic SDDM theme among all themes.
 Only black screen and password input field.
 Nothing extra, right?
-Even when you enter wrong password theme willshow only red border around your screen.
+Even when you enter wrong password theme will show only red border around your screen.
 To login, just press `<Enter>` key.

 **Warning:** This theme is completed.
 This is not raw version.
 Yes, this theme is strange.
 If you do not like this theme, pay attention to [other theme](https://github.com/stepanzubkov/sddm-zust)